‘Magic: The Gathering’ game maker exposed 452,000 players’ data – TechCrunch

 The maker of Magic: The Gathering has confirmed that a security lapse exposed the data on hundreds of thousands of game players.

 The game’s developer, the Washington-based Wizards of the Coast, left a database backup file in a public Amazon Web Services storage bucket.
-The database file contained user account information for the game’s online arena.
 But there was no password on the storage bucket, allowing anyone to access the files inside.

 The bucket is not believed to have been exposed for long — since around early-September — but it was long enough for U.K. cybersecurity firm Fidus Information Security to find the database.